A few years ago, Brian Johnson had an experience that changed his life.

 How has your view of God changed in terms of how he interacts with you in your daily life?

 I think there’s a backbone God gave me in that season.
 I know a few things have happened since then there’s no way I would have been able to get through if I didn’t go through the [nervous breakdown] season.
 It’s almost like a gift.
-We go through these impossible things and then God proves He’s God.
+If you’re facing something that feels impossible, God is ready to prove that He’s God.
 He’s faithful and it reassures that strength in us.

 If someone is dealing with anxiety or depression or panic attacks and is really feeling hopeless right now, what would you say to them in this moment?